casonbobo/holbertonschool-hack_sprint/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request detailing your changes.

-## License

-This game is distributed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

----

-Enjoy your journey through the Breakfast Maze Madness!
 If you encounter any issues or have questions, feel free to create an issue on the GitHub repository.
 Have fun collecting breakfast ingredients and conquering the maze!

+## Authors

 Made by:
 Karis Richardson
 and Cason Bobo